halliwell2046/web-sprint-challenge-advanced-css-and-intro-js/README.md

 2. Talk about 3 different things you can do to ensure your website is accessible.

+alt tags for images using text to explain what the image is for the visually impaired they can click the image and the text will be read to them. the ability to resize text so that individuals that are visually impaired can adjust the screen to their needs and are able to read the content. responsiveness for mobile devices, for all, no one wants to look at a full page website that they have to scroll left to right on.

 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?